England | Scotland | Wales | Northern Ireland | Ireland

 PLEASE READ OUR NEW EAR SYRINGING GUIDELINES, FOUND ON THE RIGHT SIDE UNDER FURTHER INFORMATION

-Please be advised that, for the foreseeable future, we only have parking spaces for the Disabled and those patients who are shielding and have been given appointments in the Cold Hub.
+Please be advised that, for the foreseeable future, we only have parking spaces for disabled patients who have a blue badge.
 Parking is available at Sainsburys, Monday Market Street and Sidmouth Street.

 Thank you, in advance, for your co-operation in this matter.